Ernyoke/ervin-szilagyi-static-site/src/articles/how-to-build-a-bluesky-rss-like-bot-with-aws-lambda-and-terraform.md

 As you can imagine, the idea is pretty simple, so the implementation would be also straightforward.
 That's partially true, although there might be some edge cases to handle.

 First, let's take a look at the API provided by DEV.to.
 DEV.to is powered by Forem, an open-source platform for blogging.
-The API [provided by Forem](https://developers.forem.com/api/v1#tag/organizations/operation/getOrgArticles) for fetching articles from an organization is as simple as it gets.
+The API provided by Forem[^1] for fetching articles from an organization is as simple as it gets.
 We need to specify an identifier for the organization we’re interested in and provide pagination details.
 Articles are sorted by their publishing timestamp, from the most recent to the least recent.
 For pagination, we need to specify the page number (the default is 1, which contains the most recent articles) and the number of articles per page.

 As far as I know, there is no way to specify a timestamp in the past and retrieve all more recent articles.
 Therefore, we need to rely on pagination to create our own solution for identifying which articles we have already shared on BlueSky and which ones have not yet been posted.